epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-11-herbstlustwm-event-idle-overview.markdown

 combined_event | content_processing | statusbar
 {% endhighlight %}

+Since we need to alter the original event, to create new combined event, we need an intermediate process.
+As an intermediate process,
+we need to pipe both loop, into <code>cat</code>.

-Since both event also a loop that live in the same time.
+Since both event also loops that write in the same time, as the intermediate process being read.
-The solution is to fork one loop process outside another.
+We need to fork both loop.

 -- -- --